luchillo17/Auto-Installer/README.md

 # Auto-Installers

 This repository brings an app that allow you to select installing some packages automatically, mostly for development, also allow to chain multiple installs, so you can select what to install as well as the config options of installation, start installing selected installs and then relax, get a cup of coffee or go to sleep meanwhile.
-I recommend using alongside with systemback or similar in your OS just to be careful in case it breaks something, run with 'sudo bash _file_.sh' .
+I recommend using alongside with systemback or similar in your OS just to be careful in case it breaks something.

 # Disclaimer